 Last withdraw without fail:

 Aims and objectives

-This unit teaches students to identify some of the methodologies used in survey research.
-It includes an overview of the procedures used in survey research, a descriptive approach to methods including questionnaire design, data collection, and an introduction to survey sampling.
-It covers ethics and laws in conducting research.
-It also covers topics related to incidence and prevalence, standardisation, different types of study designs including cohort and case-control studies, randomised control trials and clinical trials in health statistics and elsewhere.
+This unit teaches students to identify and understand some of the methodologies used in survey research.
+It includes an overview of the procedures used in survey research, including questionnaire design, both sample and census data collection methods, and an introduction to survey sampling.
+The unit covers ethics and laws in conducting research.
+The unit also covers observational and experimental data collection, and different types of study designs including Cohort and Case-Control studies, Randomised Control Trials and Clinical Trials in health statistics and elsewhere.
 Case studies will be drawn from areas such as sociology, market research, psychology, medical sciences and other areas as appropriate.

 1. Compare and appraise the processes used to develop and conduct survey research

 2. Explain the ethics, laws and privacy considerations associated with the design and conduct of research